 What should I look out for?

 It is a good move that if you decide to begin your life here to have some money on the side.
 The usual process to find housing and work is quite painful.
 For the first period try to find accommodation with a friend or stay in a friend’s house, in order to also learn some tips about renting a place to stay, what to look out for, where to get a job and how people live here.
 If you don’t have anyone to accommodate you then try to get a cheap deal with a hotel for the first month.
 NEVER RENT through the Internet and NEVER SEND MONEY to any realtor unless you see the house personally and verify that it is not a scam.
 If you do go online and think that you have found a cheap big house then it is probably a scam, which will make you lose money, and end up on the street penniless, in a new country.
 The biggest scams are targeted daily towards expats that have just moved and don’t know how things work here.
-You can read all about in our article Still looking for a house.

 If you are one of the lucky ones that managed to get a job from Greece and everything is arranged for you (BSN, company accommodation, work), we wish a great stay.
 If you aren’t we advise you to check out jobs with relocation help, which usually means a house waiting for you and help with moving to a new country.